Malacolimax tenellus

-Malacolimax tenellus (lemon slug) is a species of air-breathing land slug, a shell-less terrestrial gastropod mollusk in the family Limacidae.
+Malacolimax tenellus (lemon slug) is a European species of air-breathing land slug, a terrestrial gastropod mollusc in the family Limacidae.

 Description

 The body is yellow in color, from pale to bright yellow, sometimes with a hint of orange, and the sole is pale yellow, and produces yellow slime.
-The head is gray or lilac and the tentacles are typically tinged with purple or are a blue-gray.
+The head is gray or lilac and the tentacles are typically tinged with purple or are a blue-grey.
 It can grow up to 50 mm.

-Habitat

-This species is known to live in a number of countries and areas:
+Distribution